Young Alumni Achievement Award

 - each support letter will be one page in length and will have one signature.

-Selections are made by members of the PSEAS Awards Committee and the Dean of the College of Engineering.
-Recipients are required to return to campus to share their expertise with the college's students, faculty and administrators.
+A committee appointed by the Dean of Engineering will make selection.
+The committee will consist of PSEAS representatives and the Dean of the College of Engineering.
+Recipients are required to return to campus to share their expertise with the college’s students, faculty and administrators.
 Recipient will be recognized at the annual PSEAS Awards Ceremony.

 The Office of the Dean will cover the cost of the recipient’s meals and accommodations.